 You basically just dump everything into a casserole dish and bake.
 A couple of things will help make this dish stand out.
 Start out by marinating your chicken.

 All you need is buttermilk and 30 minutes, overnight is even better for tender and juicy chicken.
-Just pour the buttermilk over the chicken in a ziplock and let it do it’s magic.
+Pour the buttermilk over the chicken in a bowl or ziplock.
+I usually use a glass mixing bowl (these are the ones I use because they’re easy to cover and reuse).
 I learned this from my mother-in-law who makes the best fried chicken in the South.

 Since buttermilk is slightly acidic, it tenderizes the chicken without making it tough and helps break down the protein.
 Once it’s marinated, rinse the buttermilk and pat the chicken dry.